The Sleepover Club (TV series)

-The Sleepover Club is an Australian television series that was produced by Andy Rowley for Wark Clements and Burberry Production in association with Rialto Films, with the assistance of the Pacific Film and Television Commission for ITV, Yey!, Nickelodeon and the Nine Network.
+The Sleepover Club is an Australian television series that was created by Sue Rose and produced by Andy Rowley for Wark Clements and Burberry Production in association with Rialto Films, with the assistance of the Pacific Film and Television Commission for ITV, Yey!, Nickelodeon and the Nine Network.
 It is distributed internationally by Southern Star Sales.
 It was adapted from The Sleepover Club novel series.
 It ran from 12 November 2003 to 21 March 2008.

 Overview

 Season one

 Frankie with her four friends Fliss, Kenny, Lyndz and Rosie are part of the sleepover club, where each member holds sleepovers.
 The five-members strong club deals with everyday problems.
 The main antagonists are called the M&Ms, made up of three members (Matthew, Marco and Michael) who always try to interfere with the girls' lives.
 The club is also targeted by two posh girls Sara and Alana who always try to either join the club or disband it.